Reading Time: 2 minutes

 So what is a domain?

-Basically it is a unique address with which you can find and identify your website, such as www.ilnomedeltuosito.it
+It is a unique address with which you can find and identify your website, such as www.ilnomedeltuosito.it

 Top-level domains